Inside: Learn about the lift and work of Dolores Huerta, and find resources for teaching and creating a Dolores Huerta lesson plan.

 Birthplace: New Mexico, US

-Family: Ralph Head (1st spouse), Ventura Huerta (2nd spouse), Richard Chávez (current partner), 11 children
+Family: Ralph Head (1st spouse), Ventura Huerta (2nd spouse), Richard Chávez (3rd partner), 11 children

 Career: Teacher, Community Organizer

-Famous For: Co-founder of United Farm Workers, Activism, 2012 Presidential Medal of Freedom recipient, member of National Women’s Hall of Fame
+Famous For: Activism, Co-founder of United Farm Workers (UFW), 1965 Delano Grape Strike, 2012 Presidential Medal of Freedom recipient, member of National Women’s Hall of Fame

 According to Huerta herself, “I quit because I can’t stand seeing kids come to class hungry and needing shoes.
 I thought I could do more by organizing farm workers than by trying to teach their hungry children.”